score-spec/docs/content/en/docs/examples/included/microcks-score-k8s.md

 The `init` command will create the `.score-k8s` directory with the [default resource provisioners]({{< relref "/docs/score-implementation/score-k8s/resources-provisioners/" >}}) available.
 We are also importing the [`service-with-microcks-cli` provisioner](https://github.com/score-spec/community-provisioners/blob/main/service/score-k8s/10-service-with-microcks-cli.provisioners.yaml), which is responsible for importing the OpenAPI spec into the Microcks control plane already running in your Kubernetes cluster.

-_Note: You will need to have [Microcks installed](https://microcks.io/documentation/guides/installation/kind-helm/) in your Kubernetes cluster before running the commands below._

 You can see the resource provisioners available by running this command:

 ```bash